Cloudxtreme/twitchCLI/README.md

 ## Intstallation and Setup
 The twitch CLI tool utilizies the twitch api token of which can be fetched at api.twitch.tv.
 To locally store the token for use, please modify cfg/default.cfgwhich houses the settings used by the twitch cli tool.

+Since the tool is written in ruby as a way to teach myself, you will need to have ruby installed.
+You can just fetch the latest version from your package manager or repository of your choice. you can also install it from https://www.ruby-lang.org/en/

 ## Misc
 include info about livestreamer helper functions